EPA Announces Program to Reduce Emissions, Continues SmartWay Push

-U.S. Environmental Protection Agency Acting Administrator Andrew Wheeler launched the Cleaner Trucks Initiative in mid-November to further decrease nitrogen oxide emissions from on-highway heavy-duty trucks and engines.
-The CTI will include a future rulemaking that will update the existing NOx standard which was last set in 2001, while also streamlining compliance and certification requirements.
+U.S. Environmental Protection Agency (EPA) Acting Administrator Andrew Wheeler launched the Cleaner Trucks Initiative (CTI) in mid-November to further decrease nitrogen oxide emissions from on-highway heavy-duty trucks and engines.
+The CTI will include a future rulemaking that will update the existing NOx standard last set in 2001, while also streamlining compliance and certification requirements.

 Even without regulatory action, private fleets are working to reduce emissions through EPA's voluntary public-private program, SmartWay.
 EPA launched SmartWay in collaboration with business stakeholders to strengthen competitiveness and energy efficiency while contributing to cleaner air in 2004.
 Since then, more than 3,500 companies have taken part in the program, and SmartWay partners have saved $27.8 billion in fuel costs, while cutting over 1.7 million tons of NOx, 70 thousand tons of PM2.5 and 84 million metric tons of carbon from our nation's freight transportation networks.